 If your palette doesn’t have any neutrals in it, you’ll need to add them in.
 I always suggest having at least one neutral, preferably two, and I tend to always go with black and grey (white isn’t needed as it’s a given!).
 I like to add black in as it’s generally the colour of your logo and text, so it’s good to see how it works with your other colours.

 Something else I suggest adding, however optional, is a metallic like gold, silver or bronze.
-It's an easy way to make your brand feel more luxurious and exciting.
+It’s an easy way to make your brand feel more luxurious and exciting.
 I have an array of metallic textures in my Pretty Textures Kit, Glamour Textures Kit and the new Ultimate Stylish Textures Pack.
 Whether you’d like a silver glitter or a rose gold foil, you can find so many to choose from in there.

 You may need to remove one of the colours Adobe has chosen for you, so you can fit your neutral/s and a metallic into the six final colours.